steveknipmeyer/ModelRelief/ProjectNotes/Issues.md

     Why does venv not add the Python 3.8 include files?
     Why does the 1st mayavi install fail with a vtk module error?
 #### Dependency Injection
+    Can DI inject a Logger instance (suitably typed) instead of using ILoggerFactory to manufacture the instance?

     Can Autofac be replaced with .NET Core DI? https://github.com/jbogard/MediatR/wiki